RohitBandaru/rohitbandaru.github.io/_posts/2024-07-31-JEPA-Deep-Dive.md

 In his position paper [A Path Towards Autonomous Machine Intelligence](https://openreview.net/pdf?id=BZ5a1r-kVsf) and his many recent talks (linked below), Yann presents an alternative framework for achieving artificial intelligence.
 He also proposes a new architecture for a predictive world model: Joint Embedding Predictive Architecture (JEPA).

-This blog post will dive deep into Yann’s vision for AI, the JEPA architecture, current research, and energy based models.
+This blog post will dive deep into Yann’s vision for AI, the JEPA architecture, current research, and energy-based models.
 We will go deep into the technical aspects of these ideas, as well as give my opinions, along with interesting references.
 I will also cover recent research advances such as _V-JEPA_

 This is a long post, feel free to jump to the sections about JEPA, I-JEPA, and V-JEPA.